 There are many places to eat in Phillip Island, following is information regarding some of the Phillip Island cafes and restaurants that we ate at during our stay and which we recommend.

 Pino’s is one of our favourite Phillip Island restaurants which we dined at during our recent trip.
-It is a casual, modern style restaurant offers a fantastic range of Italian food including pizza, pasta and other main dishes.
+It is a casual, modern style restaurant that offers a fantastic range of Italian food including pizza, pasta and other main dishes.

 Pizza’s start at $9, pasta dishes are around $20 and mains such as cotoletta, calamari, fish and saltimbocca are around $25.
 Kids meals are $11 and include an activity sheet and crayons.